 ‘Carnitas’ just refers to the shredded crispy pork, so it isn’t a meal by itself.
 You can make ‘carnitas fajitas’ (see steps at end of recipe).
 The pork can be slow cooked a couple of days in advance and kept in the refrigerator – and save the last step of frying the meat for just before you serve it.

 Add a little habanero chilli salsa or powder for extra heat, if you want something a little more fiery.
+For a truly authentic Mexican dinner to impress, make your own tortillas with masa harina corn flour and a tortilla press.

 Ingredients Serves: 6